Jalna, Maharashtra: Rail

-is a station located on the Secunderabad–Manmad line of the newly created Nanded Division of South Central Railway.
+is a station located on the Secunderabad–Manmad line of the newly created Nanded Division of South Central Railway zone.
 Formerly, it had been a part of Hyderabad Division, before divisional adjustments in 2003, which saw HYB's bifurcation.

 Road

 Jalna is connected to major towns of the state by state highways.
 Road connectivity is excellent, roads connecting to Aurangabad, Pune, Ahmednagar, Nagpur, Nanded, Parbhani, Beed, Khamgaon, Jalgaon and Mumbai having been widened to four-lane highways.
-The new Mumbai-Nagpur Expressway (Samruddhi Mahamarg) passes through Jalna.
+The new Mumbai–Nagpur Expressway (Samruddhi Mahamarg) passes through Jalna.
 The proposed Jalna-Nanded Expressway is also an important corridor that connects the rest of the Marathwada cities like Parbhani and Nanded to the Samruddhi Mahamarg.

 Dry port

-Recently, a new dry port project has been set up in the MIDC Phase 3 area near the city.
+Recently, a Jalna Dry Port has been set up in the MIDC Phase 3 area near the city.
 This is the first dry port project in the country.
 A similar, smaller project is also in progress in Wardha.

+City bus service

+The Jalna city bus service is a public bus service operated by the Maharashtra State Road Transport Corporation (MSRTC) in Jalna, Maharashtra.
+The city bus service was launched on 21 September 2026.
+Initially, buses were introduced on three routes connecting Jalna Bus Stand with Indewadi, Ramnagar and Nagewadi.

+The three initial routes are Jalna Bus Stand–Indewadi, Jalna Bus Stand–Ramnagar and Jalna Bus Stand–Nagewadi.